Skip to main content

 Photo illustrates how fibromyalgia pain spreads and why managing it is difficult.

 When tensing your upper body muscles to scrub the outdoor grill, you expect your neck and shoulders will soon start to ache.
-But why would your leg muscles begin hurting if they didn’t get a workout?
-The answer has to do with your fibromyalgia and it makes managing your pain a difficult task.
-Fortunately, an AFSA-funded study by Hong-You Ge, M.D., Ph.D., of Denmark explains why your pain migrates to unexpected areas.1
+But why do your leg muscles begin hurting when they aren’t getting a workout?
+The answer has to do with your fibromyalgia and understanding what’s going on makes managing your pain easier.
+Fortunately, a study by Hong-You Ge, M.D., Ph.D., explains why your pain spreads to unexpected areas.1

 Fibro Muscles Fatigue Faster